food in catalonia spain

 Award Winning Catalan Pizza

 Pizza in Spain?
-Yes, Catalan pizza is so good and innovative it beat out Italy in the Naples Pizza World Championship in 2009!
-Fabian Pizzeria Puigcerdà is not your typical pizza place, it will change your definition of pizza.
+Yes, Catalan pizza is so good and innovative that it beat Italy in the Naples Pizza World Championship in 2009!
+Fabian Pizzeria Puigcerdà is not your typical pizza place; it will change your definition of pizza.
 Fabio, a retired professional boxer, deconstructs pizza in so many different ways it’s mind-boggling.
 His World Championship pizza…is served in a glass.
-In addition to drinking your pizza, if you are lucky you’ll get to see Fabio put on a dough spinning show!
+In addition to drinking your pizza, if you are lucky, you’ll get to see Fabio put on a dough-spinning show!

 Catalonia Drinks